JasonEtco/jasonet.co/src/pages/posts/use-github-actions-for-ci.md

 GitHub Actions and forked repositories are currently in a weird state.
 I expect this to improve quickly, but right now when a pull request is opened from a fork to the upstream, there are a few oddities.
 The first is that it will only trigger the `pull_request` event - that makes sense because the associated `push` isn't happening on the upstream repo.
 However, this leads to the actual issues: the tests are run against the master branch, and the status isn't reflected back to the pull request.

 [@gr2m](https://twitter.com/gr2m) created [git-checkout-pull-request-action](https://github.com/gr2m/git-checkout-pull-request-action) to checkout the fork's branch before running tests - it'll intercept the workflow and, if necessary, make sure the tests are running against the appropriate code.
 This solves the first of those two problems, but not the second - the PR isn't updated with the status of the checks :disappointed:.
-The only way to check that status is to open the `Actions` tab and find try to find the correct run.
+The only way to check that status is to open the `Actions` tab and try to find the correct run.

-I fully expect that behavior to change for the better before GitHub Actions leaves beta status (the Actions team is full of real smart people), so I hope to update this post when it does!
+I fully expect that behavior to change for the better before GitHub Actions leaves beta status (the Actions team is full of really smart people), so I hope to update this post when it does!

 ## Where Actions isn't perfect